algorandfoundation/puya/docs/lg-calling-apps.md

 [`algopy.arc4.arc4_update`](#algopy.arc4.arc4_update) is used to update an existing ARC-4 application and will automatically populate the required approval and clear state program fields.

-Like [`algopy.arc4.abi_call`](lg-transactions.md#arc4-application-calls) it handles ARC-4 arguments and provides ARC-4 return values.
+Like [`algopy.arc4.abi_call`](lg-transactions.md#create-an-arc-4-application-and-then-call-it) it handles ARC-4 arguments and provides ARC-4 return values.

-If the compiled programs need to be customized (for example due to (for example due to [template variables](#within-other-contracts)), this can be done by passing a [`algopy.CompiledContract`](#algopy.CompiledContract) via the `compiled` keyword argument.
+If the compiled programs need to be customized (for example due to [template variables](./lg-compile.md#within-other-contracts)), this can be done by passing a [`algopy.CompiledContract`](#algopy.CompiledContract) via the `compiled` keyword argument.

 ```python